dev-cyw/Example-Github/README.md

 # Example-Github
-This is a readme this contains important information about tools You should read this thoroughly to get all the information about the tool before you ask about i
+This is a readme this contains important information about tools You should read this thoroughly to get all the information about the tool before you ask about it

 ### How to download tools: